In today’s security landscape data protection is not just a legal necessity, it’s critical to organizational survival and profitability.

 Information is divided into predefined groups that share a common risk, and the corresponding security controls required to secure each group type are identified.
 Classification tools can be used to improve the treatment and handling of sensitive data, and promote a culture of security that increases awareness of data sensitivity, and prevents the storing of sensitive content on removable media or third-party web portals.
 Just as products with warning labels in eye-catching colors can change our behavior by making us aware of hazards that can lead to injury, visual labels and watermarks such as “Confidential” can remind users to think twice and behave more cautiously with digital data and physical copies.

-Successful data classification drives the security controls applied to a particular set of data, and can help organizations meet regulatory requirements — such as those within the GDPR — for retrieving specific information within a set timeframe.
+Successful data classification drives the security controls applied to a particular set of data.
+It can help organizations meet regulatory requirements—such as those within the GDPR—for retrieving specific information within a set timeframe.

 While data classification is the foundation of any effort to ensure sensitive data is handled appropriately, many organizations fail to set the right expectations and approach.
-This leads implementations to become overly complex and fail to produce practical results.
+This leads to implementations that become overly complex and fail to produce practical results.

 There are 7 steps to effective data classification: